microsoft/onnxruntime/docs/Memory_Optimizer.md

 	```
 8. You may need iterate few times on step 6 and 7 until you find a good config for this model to run a bigger batch size.
 Or you may fail to find if memory optimization does not apply to the model well.

+## Optimization Configuration

+The basic optimization unit is represented with a unique `cluster id`, for example `BiasGelu+` is one `cluster id`.
+Following `cluster id` is the `optimization strategy`: 0 - none, 1 - recompute, 2 - recompute with compromised memory saving.
+Following `optimization strategy` is the `request count` to apply the given optimization.
+Using `-1` to apply all.
+This would give user a bit more flexibility to avoid unnecessary memory saving.

 ## Compromised Recompute

 If you check the above logs, there is a config `Cast+:2:-1`, `2` indicates it's a recomputation than can save part of the stashed activation size, not all.
 Recompute the subgraphs under it usually will save part of the activation (for example half of them), not all of them.
 Follow the same way to enable it.